My obstacles to innovation question, abandoned and rediscovered

 The surprise connection: It’s the Knight News Challenge asking the question.
 Here it is:

-What are the obstacles for innovation?What have been your obstacles to turning a great idea into a great startup? http://www.newschallenge.orghttp://seesmic.com/embeds/wrapper.swf
+What are the obstacles for innovation?What have been your obstacles to turning a great idea into a great startup? www.newschallenge.orghttp://seesmic.com/embeds/wrapper.swf

-1 thought on “My obstacles to innovation question, abandoned and rediscovered”
+One response to “My obstacles to innovation question, abandoned and rediscovered”

 1. Yes, it was our third foray into Seesmic and the most successful by far!
 And I’m determining “success” in the Web 2.0 space by the amount of intelligent, actively engaged conversation that was created.
 Truly, we’re learning a lot from the responses, too!